What is P-20?

 Our goal is to increase the proportion of Illinoisans with high-quality degrees and credentials to 60 percent by the year 2025.
 Today, only about 41 percent of the state's nearly 7 million working-age adults (25-64 years old) hold at least a two-year degree.

 The Illinois P-20 Council is composed of members appointed by the Governor representing business leaders, local government, university administrators, school boards, unions, nonprofits, teachers, faculty, independent colleges, and parents.
-Dr. Elizabeth Purvis is the Council Chair.
+Emily Bastedo is the Council Chair.
 There are also four legislative members.
 A full list of members is located

 below.
 Dr. Purvis is also the Chair of the Joint Education Leadership Committee, composed of eight ex-officio members representing the heads of the State Board of Education, the Board of Higher Education, the Community Colleges Board, the Early Learning Council, the Department of Commerce and Economic Opportunity, the Student Assistance Commission, the Illinois Math and Science Academy, and the Illinois Education Research Council.